coderofsalvation/bashdownrss/README.md

     RSSTITLE="my feed" RSSLINK="http://mysite.com" RSSDESC="lorem ipsum"  ./bashdownrss print myfeed.rss > /var/www/foo/myfeed.rss

+(optionally you can specify an maxitems, see next example of the 'print' command)

 Example #2
 ==========
-One doesnt have to be an Einstein to figure this makes it perfect for crontab and *any* kind of applications..since its bash :)

-put this into your crontab to generate the feed hourly (feel free to modify):
+put this into your crontab to generate the feed hourly (feel free to modify) with always the latest 10 items:

-    @hourly RSSTITLE="my feed" RSSLINK="http://mysite.com" RSSDESC="lorem ipsum" /path/to/bashdownrss print errors.rss > /var/www/foo/errors.rss
+    @hourly RSSTITLE="my feed" RSSLINK="http://mysite.com" RSSDESC="lorem ipsum" /path/to/bashdownrss print errors.rss 10 > /var/www/foo/errors.rss

 now with tail(f) you can easily monitor some (log)files etc: